 But these testimonials were the very definition of too little, too late.
 Clarke’s bill got introduced back in January, hearings were held on April 3, and the bill got a favorable vote on its first reading on April 6.
 The bill passed council unanimously today along with many other zoning bills.

-Clarke said office had his office hadn’t heard from Raza and his supporters before this public comment and that these concerns hadn’t been expressed at the hearing or the previous council session.
+Clarke said his office hadn’t heard from Raza and his supporters before this public comment and that these concerns hadn’t been expressed at the hearing or the previous council session.

 “The zoning board can and does significantly grant variances so they can build whatever they want to build,” said Clarke.